makerdao/auction-keeper/README.md

-  --flapper FLAPPER     Ethereum address of the Flapper contract --flopper FLOPPER     Ethereum address of the Flopper contract --mkr MKR             Address of the MKR governance token, required for flap auctions --model MODEL         Commandline to use in order to start the bidding model --debug               Enable debug output
+  --flapper FLAPPER     Ethereum address of the Flapper contract --flopper FLOPPER     Ethereum address of the Flopper contract --mkr MKR             Address of the MKR governance token, required for flap auctions --dai-join DAI_JOIN   Ethereum address of the DaiJoin contract --vat-dai-target VAT_DAI_TARGET
+                        Amount of Dai to keep in the Vat contract --keep-dai-in-vat-on-exit
+                        Retain Dai in the Vat on exit, saving gas when restarting the keeper

+  --model MODEL         Commandline to use in order to start the bidding model --debug               Enable debug output
 ```
+`flip` and `flop` auctions require Dai to be `join`ed to the `Vat` to participate.
+Using an `eth-from` account with an open CDP is discouraged, as debt will hinder `auction-keeper`'s ability to `exit`
+Dai from the `Vat`.

 ## Testing